solus-project/budgie-rd/README.md

 suffix it with an extra bang (`!`) to ensure that when you close the terminal with CTRL+D the `kwin_x11` process isn't aborted.

-To restore `budige-wm`, use the above hints but with this command:
+To restore `budgie-wm`, use the above hints but with this command:

     budgie-wm --replace &